-A Grant Review Committee will review all complete subgrant applications and make funding decisions based on the selection criteria in Chapter 5.
+A Grant Review Committee (GRC) will review all complete subgrant applications and make funding decisions based on the selection criteria in Chapter 5.
 All grant decisions are at the discretion of the GRC.
-The GRC will be comprised of representatives of the MDF, the Commission, Maine Preservation, Maine Department of Economic and Community Development, the Maine Downtown Center Advisory Council, and a representative of the Maine Real Estate and Development Association.
+The GRC will be comprised of representatives of the MDF, the Commission, Maine Preservation, Maine Department of Economic and Community Development, the Maine Downtown Center Advisory Council, and a representative from the real estate or development profession in Maine.